Cha Ji-yeon

 Cha Ji-yeon is a South Korean actress and singer.
 She is known for her roles in dramas such as Scent of a Woman, Taxi Driver and Remarriage & Desires.
 She also appeared in movies The Treacherous, Love, Lies, Horror Stories 3 and Lost Face.

 Personal life

-She married actor and singer Yoon Eun-chae in 2015 and together have one child.
+She married actor and singer Yoon Tae-on in 2015 and together have one child.